ignasio/ruby-jwt/README.md

 From [Oauth JSON Web Token 4.1.5. "nbf" (Not Before) Claim](https://tools.ietf.org/html/rfc7519#section-4.1.5):

-> The `nbf` (not before) claim identifies the time before which the JWT MUST NOT be accepted for processing.
+> The `nbf` (not before) claim identifies the time before which the CUSTOMJWT MUST NOT be accepted for processing.
 The processing of the `nbf` claim requires that the current date/time MUST be after or equal to the not-before date/time listed in the `nbf` claim.
 Implementers MAY provide for some small `leeway`, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing a ***NumericDate*** value.
 Use of this claim is OPTIONAL.

 **Handle Not Before Claim**